CervantesVive/single-call-function-with-timeout/README.md

 Utility to create functions that can only be called once.

-Useful when racing two async flows and you want a common callback to be called ny the winner only once.
+Useful when racing two async flows and you want a common callback to be called by the winner only once.

 ## Install